 Education, Special Education, M.Ed.

-The special education program is approved by the Michigan Department of Education to prepare teachers to work effectively with students who receive special education services.
-The program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and receives national recognition from the Council for Exceptional Children.
+The Master of Education in special education program is approved by the Michigan Department of Education to prepare teachers to work effectively with students who receive special education services.

 Why Study Special Education at Grand Valley?